fjarm/fjarm/docs/bzlmod.md

 that it depends on.
 This is analogous to familiar concepts in other dependency management systems, such as a Maven artifact, an npm package, a Go module, or a Cargo crate."

+## Bazel lockfile

+The lockfile feature in Bazel records specific versions or dependencies of libraries or packages required by a project.
+It enhances build efficiency by allowing Bazel to skip the resolution process when there are no changes in project dependencies.

+The `MODULE.bazel.lock` file is created or updated during the build process, specifically after module resolution and extension evaluation.
+Importantly, it only includes dependencies that are included in the current invocation of the build.

+The lockfile can be controlled by the flag `--lockfile_mode` to customize the behavior of Bazel when the project state differs from the lockfile.
+The available modes are:

+* `update` (Default): If the project state matches the lockfile, the resolution result is immediately returned from the lockfile.
+Otherwise, resolution is executed, and the lockfile is updated to reflect the current state.
+* `error`: If the project state matches the lockfile, the resolution result is returned from the lockfile.
+Otherwise, Bazel throws an error indicating the variations between the project and the lockfile.
+This mode is particularly useful when you want to ensure that your project's dependencies remain unchanged, and any differences are treated as errors.
+* `off`: The lockfile is not checked at all.

 ## Module tags and extensions

 Modules can also specify customized pieces of data called tags, which are consumed by module extensions after module